 The Continuum of Risk is not intended to serve as legal advice, but provides legal and regulatory updates for manufacturers, distributors, retailers and suppliers of vapor, tobacco and reduced-harm companies selling products around the world.
 Subscribe now and stayed tuned for the latest updates that impact your business.

 About Keller and Heckman LLP

-For over 50 years, Keller and Heckman LLP has provided global legal counseling in the areas of regulatory law, litigation, and business transactions.
+For over 50 years, Keller and Heckman LLP has provided global legal counseling in the areas of regulatory law, public policy, and litigation.
 With offices in Washington, D.C., San Francisco, Brussels, Paris, and Shanghai, Keller and Heckman is well positioned to offer truly global support to our clients.
 Working together with our in-house scientific staff – including toxicologists, chemists, and microbiologists – we offer comprehensive legal, regulatory, and scientific support to clients in highly regulated areas.
 Chambers & Partners – a leading legal ranking publication – has ranked Keller and Heckman’s Food and Beverages practice in the highest tier, “Band 1,” which includes the top three practices nationwide.
 Further details regarding our services and personnel can be found at www.khlaw.com.
 With respect to vapor and tobacco products, our comprehensive and extensive experience dealing with the Food and Drug Administration (FDA) and international regulation of food, food, packaging, drugs, medical devices, and dietary supplements uniquely positions us to guide companies in these industries through the myriad of regulatory requirements for these novel products that are effective now that FDA’s “Deeming Rule” as well as the EU’s Tobacco Product Directive, for example, are final.
 You can learn more about our Tobacco and Vapor Practice on our website at www.khlaw.com/evapor.